kevinp1993/BioMechatronik-Praktikum-SS18/README.txt

 AMiRo-OS.
 If you did not receive a copy of AMiRo-BLT with AMiRo-OS, you can find all code and documentation at <https://opensource.cit-ec.de/projects/amiro-os>.
 Instructions for installation and how to use the software provided by AMiRo-BLT can be found on the web page or in the project's readme file.
+It is highly recommended to install AMiRo-BLT in the same directory as AMiRo-OS and ChibiOS and name its root directory 'amiro-blt'.